chocolatey/choco-wiki/CommandsInstall.md

  all packages from a custom feed.
 Will not work with Chocolatey default feed. **THIS IS NOT YET REIMPLEMENTED.**

-**NOTE**: Options and switches apply to all items passed, so if you are installing multiple packages, and you use `--version=1.0.0`, it is going to look for and try to install version 1.0.0 of every package passed.
-So please split out multiple package calls when wanting to pass specific options.

 ## Examples

     choco install sysinternals